darlanmendonca/rest-styleguide/README.md

 #### GET
-Just read data, for e.g, when you want retrieve a list of users, or data from a single user.
-Example:
+Just read data, used for read list of single object. for e.g, when you want retrieve a list of users, or data from a single user.

+Example of get list of users:

 ```http
 GET /users